 All download options for Windows and Linux are available in the link below via the official website.

 SeaMonkey is a free and open-source internet suite, and SeaMonkey mail is a component of the same.
-It keeps the traditional looks of an email client, and it is available in Windows, Linux and Mac.
+It keeps the traditional looks of an email client and is available in Windows, Linux and Mac.
 SeaMonkey mail shares code from Mozilla Thunderbird.

 Here are some of its features.